JasonDelahoussaye/azure-network-protocols/README.md

 </p>
 <br />
 <p>
 And that's a wrap!
-Capturing and analyzing packets is truly an eye-opening experience!
+Capturing and analyzing packets is very interesting!
 </p>
 <br />